FutureShock314/BCP-Shop/instructions.md

 -   run `serve dist/`
 -   go to the address given
 -   check the console in inspect to see the output!

+May need to be ran in cmd and bash not powershell